benckx/baudelaire-on-qr/src/main/resources/header.md

 # About

 Encode a well-known book as a series of QR codes.
-Just de demo project.
+Just a silly demo project.

 # Texts